Drive Safe this Winter

 Could you stop in time?

 Look for the signs that your brakes need testing, for example vibrating, spongy or slow responding brake pedal, strange sounds or difficult handling when applying pressure to your brakes.
 If you are experiencing any of these you should get it checked out by a qualified expert.
-Brake inspections form part of our 65 Point Safety Check, so if you have concerns call us today and book in.
+Brake inspections form part of our 65 Point Vehicle Inspection Report, so if you have concerns call us today and book in.

 Driving on worn or incorrectly inflated tyres can be dangerous.
 Now is the time to check that your tyres have plenty of tread left.
 If your tyres are wearing unevenly, this could indicate that your shock absorbers or some other vital part of your steering and suspension systems are due for service or replacement.
 Find out more about the components that affect your tyre wear on the links below: